 For RAs:

 22.04 Materials created by Research Assistants in the course of their Bargaining Unit employment shall be considered works for hire.
 Intellectual property in such material shall be owned, in the first instance, by the Employer if it was created under a contract of employment that assigns responsibility for the creation of such material to the Research Assistant.
-A Research Assistant who is the creator of material referenced in Article 22.04 above will, with the agreement of their supervisor, faculty member collaborator or other applicable individual as the context requires, receive recognition for their contribution to the material, but such recognition shall not affect the legal status of the intellectual property in the material.
+A Research Assistant who is the creator of material referenced in Article 22.04 above willreceive recognition consistent with their contribution to the material, but such recognition shall not affect the legal status of the intellectual property in the material.

 22.05 Article 22.04 does not apply to materials that a Research Assistant creates entirely distinct from, and outside the scope of, their employment as a Research Assistant.